isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     inline string cat(const string& s, const string& s2) { return s + s2; }

+##### Exception

-**Exception**: Do not put an `inline` function in what is meant to be a stable interface unless you are really sure that it will not change.
+Do not put an `inline` function in what is meant to be a stable interface unless you are really sure that it will not change.
 An inline function is part of the ABI.

 ##### Note